 Misunderstanding Professed Beliefs &/or Their Implications:

 - In 1984, the ruling minority seems to be largely successful, and most citizens seem to either embrace the regime’s propaganda or take the viewpoint that ignorance is bliss.
 One character makes an effort to give the appearance of “orthodoxy” or conformation to the regime’s ideology without truly understanding the implications and true nature of the ideology.
 This character’s ignorant dedication to rules and beliefs reflects an attitude that some people may embrace in life.
-It may at times be easier to embrace beliefs that have been inherited from family or conform to societal expectations and standards without really examining the merit of those beliefs.
-Furthermore, one may not even understand how to live out those beliefs in the proper way.
+It may at times be easier to embrace beliefs that have been inherited from family or conform to societal expectations and standards without really examining the merit or meaning of those beliefs.

 The Importance of Authenticity: